mystrafx/mystrafx/README.md

 I build across frontend and backend, mainly using TypeScript and JavaScript.
 I like experimenting, breaking things, and figuring out how systems really work.
-For me, coding is not just work — it’s something I genuinely enjoy.

 ---